osolsolutions/contact-us-tutorial1/README.md

 ## Description

-*Adding JS Validation code ,AJAX submit and Captcha*
+*Adding File Upload & attach to mail plus JS Validation code ,AJAX submit and Captcha*

 This is the fourth in the series of making a simple contact form.
 Details can be found here http://www.outsource-online.net/blog/2022/06/08/setting-up-a-basic-contact-us-form-for-your-site/